Scuba Gear

 Wreck/Primary Safety Reel

-In preparation for my SDI Wreck Diving course,
+In preparation for an SDI Wreck Diving course,

 I purchased an OMS Primary Safety Reel with 100 metres (330 feet)